 Sales tax: If you have a store, office, warehouse, or employee in a certain state, then you have a "physical presence" there.
 Some states require you to collect and pay sales tax for sales to customers in the states in which you have a physical presence.

 Income tax: In addition to federal income tax, you may be obligated to pay a business or corporate income tax to the state in which you operate.

 Franchise tax: You may be required to pay a franchise tax to use a state's infrastructure and do business there.
-The amount varies by state but is often determined by business net worth or invested capital.

 Employment taxes: If you have employees, you may have employment tax obligations to the states in which they work in addition to the federal government.